chatchai-komrangded/ako2020-vpc-endpoints/verify-ee-use1.md

 4. Once you have connected to the SalesApp, execute the same set of commands from the shell prompt as completed in step 2.
 Make note of the results.

 The S3 upload tests attempting to upload a test file will reveal the following results

 |Command   |  Executed from Cloud9 EC2 Instance |  Executed from Sales App EC2 Instance |
 |---|---|---|
 | aws s3 cp test.txt s3://'RestrictedS3Bucket'/test.txt    |  upload failed | upload failed  |
 | aws s3 cp test.txt s3://'UnrestrictedS3Bucket'/test.txt  |  upload |  upload failed |

-The Cloud9 EC2 instance sits in the public subnet in your VPC and does not have a network route to the VPC Gateway Endpoint.
-An access denied message is returned from the restricted bucket both for encrypted and unencrypted s3:PutObject API calls.
-Put object requests fail because the request to S3 occurs via the Internet and not the VPC Endpoint.
-The bucket policy (resource policy) added by you denies access.

 The Sales App EC2 instance sits in a private subnet in your VPC and has a path in its route table to the gateway endpoint.
 Calls to S3 are made via the gateway endpoint and access to the bucket occurs over a private network segment.
 S3:PutObject requests to the unrestricted bucket fail as the gateway endpoint policy restricts access to s3:GetObject, s3:PutObject API calls against the restricted bucket only via the gateway.
 Used in combination with other network controls, the gateway endpoint can restrict which S3 buckets are accessible to resources running within a VPC.